 To reduce the chance of developing pimples, dermatologists suggest that you wash your face twice a day with warm water using a mild cleanser.
 Do not scrub the skin hard.
 If you use makeup, it should be removed every day before going to bed.
-For some individuals (for example, teenagers), use of benzoyl peroxide-containing medication with a fairly regular basis may be required to help prevent pimple formation.
+For some individuals (for example, teenagers), the use of benzoyl peroxide-containing medication on a fairly regular basis may be required to help prevent pimple formation.
 For those individuals who have severe problems with pimple formation, the use of antibiotics may be warranted.

 To reduce the chance of getting cold sores, individuals need to avoid sharing items such as utensils, towels, and other items.
 Individuals should avoid person-to-person contact (for example, kissing or other physical contact) to reduce and/or prevent the transfer of the viruses that cause cold sores.
 In addition, people with cold sores can help stop the spread by avoiding touching the cold sore and/or by washing their hands frequently.

 Subscribe to MedicineNet's Skin Care & Conditions Newsletter

 AcneAcne is a localized skin inflammation as a result of the overactivity of oil glands at the base of hair follicles.
 This inflammation, depending on its location, can take the form of a superficial pustule (contains pus), a pimple, a deeper cyst, congested pores, whiteheads, or blackheads.
 Treatments vary depending on the severity of the acne.